Tuesday, September 22, 2020

 After Terra’s and Isengrim’s return, the banquet proceeded much more smoothly.
 Once the short induction ceremony finished, the Werelupes turned to merry-making, surrounding Terra with music and storytelling.
-She and Isengrim talked and laughed with each other, sharing the things they had seen in their travels, commiserating over tripping on sleeping Turtums, and savouring a dessert of rare Meriberries harvested by a few of their packmates earlier that day.
-Now that Isengrim had put his issues aside, Terra found him to be quite pleasant company, and he seemed to greatly enjoy listening to what she had to say, while she was equally enthralled by his tales of adventure in the woodlands.
+She and Isengrim talked and laughed with each other, commiserated over tripping on sleeping Turtums, and savoured a dessert of rare Meriberries harvested by a few of their packmates earlier that day.
+Now that Isengrim had put his issues aside, Terra found him to be quite pleasant company, and he seemed to greatly enjoy listening to her adventures around Neopia, while she was equally enthralled by his tales from the woodlands.

-After dinner, he took her to see some of the subterranean wonders that the Burrows held, and she marvelled at the things wrought by eons of rock and water processes.
-This place had a unique beauty of its own, and Terra hoped that she would get to visit the Burrows again often once she returned to her family.
-She was excited about the prospect of introducing Isengrim to Blynn and Hyren—she hoped they would be as excited as her that one of their old foes was now a friend.
+After dinner, Isengrim took her to see some of the subterranean wonders that the Burrows held, and she marvelled at the things wrought by eons of rock and water processes.
+This place had a unique beauty of its own, and Terra wanted to explore as much of it as possible.

 “Thanks,” Terra said, accepting the bowl with a smile and taking one of the warm buns.
 She bit into it and glanced around at the circle of Werelupes.
 “Where’s Pharazon?”